-- An interest in a series of our opportunistic real estate funds which each target gross returns of 20%, including: - A 31% interest in BSREP I, which is in its 13th year since initial closing, is working toward realizing its remaining investments in the near-term. - A 26% interest in BSREP II, which is in its 10th year since initial closing, is fully invested and is executing realizations. - A 9% interest in BSREP III, which is in its 8th year since initial closing. - A 9% interest in BSREP IV, which is in its 4th year since initial closing. - An interest in opportunistic investments held by a new opportunistic fund that are financed by the fund's subscription secured credit facility pending its final close - A blended 30% interest in two value-add multifamily funds projecting gross returns of 25%.
+- An interest in a series of our opportunistic real estate funds which each target gross returns of 20%, including: - A 31% interest in BSREP I, which is in its 14th year since initial closing and has realized its remaining investments. - A 26% interest in BSREP II, which is in its 11th year since initial closing, which is fully invested and is executing realizations. - A 9% interest in BSREP III, which is in its 8th year since initial closing. - A 9% interest in BSREP IV, which is in its 4th year since initial closing. - An interest in opportunistic investments held by a new opportunistic fund that are financed by the fund's subscription secured credit facility pending its final close. - A blended 30% interest in two value-add multifamily funds projecting gross returns of 25%.
 These funds seek to invest in a geographically diverse portfolio of U.S. multifamily properties through acquisition and development. - A blended 33% interest in a series of real estate debt funds which seek to invest in commercial real estate debt secured by properties in strategic locations.

 While our economic interest in these funds are less than 50% in each case, we consolidate several of the portfolios, specifically BSREP I and BSREP II held through the LP Investments as the Corporation's oversight as general partner together with our exposure to variable returns of the investments through our LP interests provide us with control over the investments.
-We do not consolidate our interests in BSREP III and BSREP IV as our 9% non-voting interests in each respective fund, do not provide us with control over the investment and which therefore are accounted for as a financial asset.
+We do not consolidate our interests in BSREP III and BSREP IV as our 9% non-voting interests in each respective fund, do not provide us with control over the investments and therefore our interests in the funds are accounted for as financial assets.
 In the case of BSREP IV, the financial asset is held through a joint venture accounted for as an equity method investment.